openstate/open-poen/README.md

    - `sudo docker-compose up -d`
    - Compile the assets, see the section below
    - Set up daily backups for the database
-      - To run manually use `sudo ./docker-entrypoint-initdb.d/backups/backup.sh`
+      - To run manually use `sudo docker exec poen_db_1 ./backup.sh`
       - To set a daily cronjob at 03:26
-         - `sudo crontab -e` and add the following line (change the path below to your `open-poen/docker` directory path)
+         - `sudo crontab -e` and add the following line
          - `26 3 * * * sudo docker exec poen_db_1 ./backup.sh`
       - The resulting SQL backup files are saved in `docker/docker-entrypoint-initdb.d/backups`
 - Development; Flask debug will be turned on which automatically reloads any changes made to Flask files so you don't have to restart the whole application manually